privacygmail cleanupemail security

 • Email-related breaches up 40% since 2024

-• Average breach exposes 3.2 years of email history
+• The average breach exposes 3.2 years of email history

 • 68% of breached companies never fully notified users